wsilverio11/Debugger-Lab/README.md

 for a file called README.md in every repository, and displays it nicely on the home page for the repository.

+In the lab repository there is a file called `ExampleAnswers.md`.
+Click on this file in GitHub and notice how it is formatted.
+Now click on the "Raw" button above the formatted text.
+This will show you what the file looks like before GitHub applies the formatting.

+Open `ExampleAnswers.md` on your computer by opening up Finder and navigating to your local clone of the lab repository.
+By default OS X will open the file using TextEdit.
+When you edit a Markdown file in a text editor you will see the raw text as opposed to the formatted text.

+TextEdit is fine for editing simple text files, but more sophisticated text editors will detect that this file is a Markdown file and add some syntax highlighting to make it easier to read and edit.
+There is a nice text editor called TextWrangler installed on the lab machines (this is a free program you may want to install on your machine as well if you are using your own Macbook for the lab).
+Open `ExampleAnswers.md` in TextWrangler and note that TextWrangler highlights the formatting syntax.

 ## Pig

 In CS I there was a lab in which you implemented the dice game pig.
 For those of